Updated August, 2023

-There are many choices for non-toxic flooring suitable for the chemically sensitive or the health-conscious homeowner.
+There are many choices for non-toxic flooring suitable for the chemically sensitive or health-conscious homeowner.

-I will look at a few options that are still non-toxic, but not quite as healthy, like luxury vinyl plank, laminate, cork, and bamboo.
+I will look at a few options that are still non-toxic, but not quite as toxin-free, like luxury vinyl plank, laminate, cork, and bamboo.

 This post covers green non-toxic flooring divided into three categories, starting with the purest options:

 I recommend all of the products here, some products have affiliate programs and some do not.
 Upon purchase, I earn a small commission through affiliate links at no extra cost to you.